Walter Boyd (financier)

 Walter Boyd (c.1754–1837) was a British financier.

 Life

 Boyd was born in obscure circumstances in Scotland about 1754.
 Before the outbreak of the French Revolution he was a banker in Paris.
 The progress of events soon caused him to flee, and the property of the firm of Boyd, Ker, & Co., of which he was the chief member, was confiscated in October 1793.
 In March 1793 the firm of Boyd, Benfield, & Co. was established in London.
 Boyd, as the principal partner, contributed £60,000 to the common stock.
+From 1793 to 1799, the firm was the leading government loan contractor in Britain.